glouppe/info8006-introduction-to-ai/projects/README.md

 You may send your questions at **info8006@montefiore.ulg.ac.be**.
 You may also meet us at **office 1.136** with the following schedule:

  - Monday: 12PM - 2PM
- - Thursday: 2PM - 4PM
+ - Wednesday: 2PM - 4PM

 If none of these time slots suits you, feel free to send an email in order to fix an appointment.
 When you send your email, make sure to already suggest a few time slots.
 These can of course be outside the duty periods mentioned above.